 International Business Travel Tips and Advice

-There is a great scene in the movie I Don’t Know How She Does It where the characters are joking about the world of business travel.
+There is a great scene in the movie I Don’t Know How She Does It where the characters joke about the world of business travel.
 Everyone thinks you are so lucky to travel to so many amazing cities.
-But the truth of the matter is that you’re really seeing a lot of hotel rooms and boardrooms.
+But the truth of the matter is that you see a lot of hotel rooms and boardrooms.
 And, of course, you’re eating a lot of candy from the mini bar!
 You don’t often have the chance to explore as much as you want.
 If being a business traveler is a big part of your life, you’ll love these tips for making the most of the experience.

 Airports and airplanes aren’t exactly the most conducive environments for work.
 However, there is a lot that business travelers can do to make the best of a challenging situation.